-Sierra Club and Southern Border Communities Coalition; State of California v.
+Sierra Club and Southern Border Communities Coalition v.
+Trump; State of California v.
 Trump

-In February 2019, following months of trying to secure funding from Congress to build a wall along the southern border, President Trump declared a “national emergency” and directed that funds Congress appropriated for other purposes be diverted to build a so-called border wall between the U.S. and Mexico.
-A coalition of sixteen states, including California, as well as two organizations, the Sierra Club and the Southern Border Communities Coalition, respectively brought suits against the President and others in his Administration, arguing that this diversion of funds exceeds the President’s authority under various federal laws.
-On April 4, Plaintiffs in both cases filed motions for a preliminary injunction to stop the President from using funds to build the wall.
-On May 2, CAC filed an amici curiae brief on behalf of federal courts scholars in support of the plaintiffs’ ability to bring this challenge against President Trump’s unlawful diversion of funds.
+In February 2019, following months of trying to secure funding from Congress to build a wall along the southern border, President Trump declared a “national emergency” and directed that funds Congress appropriated for other purposes be diverted to build the wall.
+A coalition of states, as well as two nonprofit organizations, the Sierra Club and the Southern Border Communities Coalition, brought suits against the President and executive officials, arguing that this diversion of funds exceeds the President’s authority under the Constitution and federal laws.
+Since then, CAC has filed multiple amici curiae briefs on behalf of federal courts scholars in support of the plaintiffs’ ability to bring this challenge against President Trump’s unlawful diversion of funds.

 May 2, 2019